 Sexual and Gender Minority Health Conference

-We are happy to announce that registration is now open for Advancing Excellence in Sexual and Gender Minority Health: A Core Course for the Whole Care Team, to be held March 22-24, 2019 at the Seaport Hotel in Boston.
+We are happy to announce that registration is now open for Advancing Excellence in Sexual and Gender Minority Health: A Core Course for the Whole Care Team, to be held March 20-22, 2020 virtually.

 Advancing Excellence in Health Care for Sexual and Gender Minorities is proposed as a national CME course developed in response to a high volume of queries from clinicians and health care staff seeking to learn about providing high-quality care for patients who identify as a sexual or gender minority.